 General Information

-The EF Standard English Test (EF SET) is a free, online English test designed to meet the high technical standards as the other standardized tests in the field, such as the TOEFL or IELTS.
+The EF SET is a suite of free, online language tests designed to meet the high technical standards as the other standardized tests in the field, such as the TOEFL or IELTS.

-With the EF Standard English Test, we set out to challenge the status quo – to build a testing solution that not only provides reliable measurement, but is also affordable, simple to use, and always accessible.
-It is the world’s first completely free standardized English test for learners of all levels, from beginner to advanced.
+With the EF SET, we set out to challenge the status quo – to build a testing solution that not only provides reliable measurement, but is also affordable, simple to use, and accessible.
+When it was launched in 2015, it was the world’s first completely free standardized English test for learners of all levels, from beginner to advanced.

-With completion of our 50-min EF SET, you will receive a breakdown of your Reading and Listening skills, and also an official EF SET Certificate URL.
-You can add your personalized URL to your LinkedIn profile or include on your CV.
+With completion of our 2 skill EF SET (reading & listening) or our 4 skill EF SET (reading, listening, speaking, writing) you will receive a score for each skill and an official EF SET Certificate.
+You can add your personalized URL to your LinkedIn profile or include it on your CV.
 Our score scale, based on the CEFR, is internationally recognized - making it easy for you to share your results and prove your English learning achievements.

 The EF SET was created by EF Education First with a team of language testing experts.
 Our advisory team has extensive experience in large-scale, standardized language assessment, drawing from previous work on TOEFL, IELTS, and TOEIC for other organizations such as Educational Testing Service (ETS) and The College Board.